Calcium Flakes in Pool or Spa? Causes, Clearing, and Prevention

 2) High pH and

-3) High mineral levels
+3) High calcium and mineral levels

 All these three factors are abundant in the salt cell and its environment.